Three Chords and the Truth: Songwriting with Mary Gauthier

 This WordShop was held on Friday, Nov.
 1, 2013

 The inner personal life is often a lonely one.
 Overloaded with input, people today are rarely given time for reflection and processing the complex ways they move and are moved in the world.
 With time, the stress of holding our stories in can create an inner cesspool — a stagnation that produces a myriad of problems in the body, in our relationships and in our careers.
 The urge to create, to write songs, to write our stories, is rooted in the need for truth, balance and growth.

 To allow our own evolution to occur, we need the tools to push through firewalls of fear, confusion and self-doubt, freeing us to articulate and reveal our own experiences and truths.
 By learning the practice of songwriting we discover the true core of our stories, our world and ourselves.
 We walk away with the tools to create beautiful musical reminders of our journeys that are ours to keep forever.

-• Find our own unique "writer's voice"
+• Find their own unique "writer's voice"

-• Make ourselves understood in lyrics
+• Make themselves understood in lyrics

 • Explore the relationships between melody, chord choices, song structure and lyrics

 Gauthier recommends Brenda Ueland's book, If You Want To Write, for those who wish to take things one step further.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.